 Figure 6.6 below presents the mean share of harvest sold, by district.
-Commercialisation of crop production overall, as measured by the share of harvest sold (including households selling zero crops), is 23.6% in Ngoma district.
-It is 20.9% at national level and about 20% in all other provinces outside Kigali City.
-It is the highest in Nyabihu district (28%) and lowest in Nyarugenge district (10.8%).
+Commercialisation of crop production overall, as measured by the share of harvest sold (including households selling zero crops), is 21% in Rubavu district, ranking it fourteenth of all districts; this figure is equal to the national average.

+This indicator is 21% at national level and about 20% in all other provinces outside Kigali City.
+It is the highest in Nyabihu district (28%) and lowest in Nyarugenge district (11%).

-The mean share of harvest sold for fruit and vegetables is a lower (9.2%) than for staple crops (23.9%) in Ngoma district, reflecting the trend at national, urban and rural area level.
+The mean share of harvest sold for fruit and vegetables is lower (9.5%) than for staple crops (20.5%) in Rubavu district, and the pattern is similar at national level and in urban and rural areas.